 Findings: The findings of the research will inform and advise policy makers, the NHS, clinicians and educators about the effect and value of prior care experience on student nurses' skills, values and caring behaviours.
 It will help to identify the best model of providing this experience to individuals wishing to train as nurses, so that they can then deliver high quality, compassionate care to patients upon graduation and beyond.
 Evidence of this nature has the potential to improve quality of care, patient safety and ensure that services meet patient need and regulatory standards, providing reassurance to the public regarding nursing practice.
 The study has the potential to significantly influence decisions surrounding future nurse education and the quality of patient care.

-2. Title of Doctoral thesis: The lived reality and meaning of Lean thinking for nursing and nurses working at a University Hospitals NHS Trust.
+Doctoral research: The lived reality and meaning of Lean Thinking for nurses and nursing at an NHS Hospitals Trust.

-Supervisors: Dr Stephen Timmons (School of Health Sciences), Dr Hannah Noke (Nottingham University Business School)
+Supervisors: Professor Stephen Timmons (School of Health Sciences), Dr Hannah Noke (Nottingham University Business School)